duckietown/book-opmanual-duckiedrone/src/rpi-power/instructions.md

 2. Verify that the BEC has a solid red light.

-3. Verify that the Pi has a solid red light.
+3. Verify that the Raspberry Pi has a solid red light.
 ```

 (insert-sd-card)=